Biswajit2595/UpStyle/README.md

 ### Sign-up-Page--

--This page has a nav bar with has, reference links for further pages including, the product page.
+- This page has a nav bar with has, reference links for further pages including, the product page.
 This page has a form to collect user details to register.
 If user has already an account he/she can go to log in page by clicking "click in to login".

 ![image](https://github.com/Biswajit2595/warlike-current-5989/assets/119488668/414104b4-6cc4-4579-93fd-e435d27421a8)

 ### Log-in-Page--
 - This page also has a nav bar with has, reference links for further pages .
 This page has a form to collect user details to login.
-By providing correct email and password ,user can login and after login he will be redirected to home page .
+By providing correct email and password ,user can login and after login he will be redirected to home page.

 ![image](https://github.com/Biswajit2595/warlike-current-5989/assets/119488668/c59cfb8e-1a21-4b40-b6a9-4af51acab2b3)